openstack/openstack-ansible/deploy-guide/source/app-ceph.rst

 ====================================

-OpenStack-Ansible allows `Ceph storage <https://ceph.com>`_ cluster integration using the roles maintained by the `Ceph-Ansible`_ project>.
+OpenStack-Ansible allows `Ceph storage <https://ceph.com>`_ cluster integration using the roles maintained by the `Ceph-Ansible`_ project.
 Deployers can enable the ``ceph-install`` playbook by adding hosts to the ``ceph-mon_hosts`` and ``ceph-osd_hosts`` groups in ``openstack_user_config.yml``, and then configuring `Ceph-Ansible specific vars